crowdbotics/modules/README.md

 ### macOS config
 - make sure to have a compatible version of urllib3 with openssl. urllib3 v2.0 or higher is compatible with OpenSSL 1.1.1 or higher

+## Modules updates checklist

+When adding a new module please make sure that:

+- it includes a `meta.json` file in the module's root directory.
+- it includes a `preview.png` image in the module's root directory.
+- `yarn run parse` checks pass.
+- you ran `yarn run dist` and added the changes.
+- you can open your module in the demo app (`yarn run demo`, `yarn run add <your-module-name-here>`, `cd demo; npx react-native-start`).

+When making changes to a module please make sure that:

+- `yarn run parse` checks pass.
+- you ran `yarn run dist` and added the changes.
+- you can open your module in the demo app (`yarn run demo`, `yarn run add <your-module-name-here>`, `cd demo; npx react-native-start`).

+Include as much documentation for your module as possible, and if you haven't seen it yet we created a style guide for [Authoring Modules](https://docs.crowdbotics.com/authoring-modules).